Grilled Corn on the Cob

 This post may contain affiliate links.
 Please read our disclosure policy.

 There’s nothing like Grilled Corn on the Cob during the summer!
 That little char and smoke brings out the sweetness and flavor of the corn.
-Learn how to grill corn on the cob three different ways!
+Learn how to grill corn on the cob three different ways – in foil, with the husk and without the husk!

 Each method is easy and makes the best grilled corn!
 No matter which way you cook it, you will love this easy side dish – we love it with our Southwest chicken drumsticks and shrimp and steak kabobs!
 Enjoy a salty, buttery piece of corn on the cob all summer long.

 A question I get a lot is, what’s the best way to grill corn on the cob?
-With the husks, without, or in foil?
+With the husks, without, or in aluminum foil?
 Well, the answer is all three!
 I’ve made this delicious grilled side dish so many times and so many ways, I’ve got all the inside tips for you.
+There really isn’t a secret to grilling corn on the cob!

-If you’re hosting a BBQ or just want some juicy corn for a weeknight dinner, you are going to love this post.
+If you’re hosting a BBQ or just want some juicy corn for a weeknight dinner, you are going to love this grilled corn recipe.
 I’m showing you three different ways to cook it, plus all the tips so it comes out perfectly every time.

 Can you use frozen corn on the cob for grilling?